emotional-cities/byteroad-workshop/README.md

 > **Note**
 > It is possible to use the Legacy or Modern stack services... or both, as long as it suits users who have to consume your data.
 However, from a harmonization point of view, the ideal would be to have uniformity between the different datasets.

-### Data formats
+### Data formats :construction_worker:

 From the perspective of the data lifecycle in the eMOTIONAL Cities SDI, the data format is the first aspect we need to consider.
 Geospatial data is significantly associated with a location on the Earth's surface.
-An example:
+A simple example:

 | Temperature | Humidity  | Time                | Geometry                                  |
 |-------------|-----------|---------------------|-------------------------------------------|